D-Mina/Amazon-Products-Performance-Dashboard-Power-BI/README.md

-# 📊 Power BI Final Project – Amazon Products Dashboard
+# 📊 Power BI – Amazon Products Performance Dashboard

 This project is a **Power BI dashboard** built for analyzing Amazon product dataset.
 It includes data cleaning, transformation, and visualization of key business metrics.